Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Introduction

-It is observed that human tends to increase the contact surface to generate powerful, robust grasps.
-With larger contact surface, the hand provides force/torque from various positions, and the resultant wrench space can resist larger disturbances.
+It is observed that human tends to increase contact surfaces to generate powerful and robust grasps.
+With larger contact surfaces, the hand provides force/torque from various positions, and the resultant wrench space can resist larger disturbances.
 The idea of matching the hand to the object has been explored by several researchers.
-In~\cite{ciocarlie2007dexterous}, the grasp quality was quantified by the distances between the key points on hand surfaces and the object mesh.
-The optimization was solved by the simulated annealing in absence of the analytical gradient, and the computation for the optimization was excessively heavy for real time applications.
+In~\cite{ciocarlie2007dexterous}, the grasp quality was quantified by the distances between the hand and object.
+The optimization was rather inefficient without the analytical gradient.
 A data-driven method was proposed in~\cite{li2007data} to find the hand pose that matches features with the object.
 However, it is time consuming to traverse the whole database for feature matching.
 In~\cite{song2018grasp}, the hand-object geometric fitting was achieved by sampling contacts on the object.
-This assignment implicitly maps the kinematics of hand to the object by manually-designed heuristics.
+This assignment implicitly maps the kinematics of the hand to the object by manually designed heuristics.
 The resultant grasps could be a narrow subset of all well-matched grasps.

 To avoid excessive hand-engineering, we proposed a grasp planning method called iterative surface fitting (ISF) in~\cite{fan2018grasp} and increased the efficiency by combining with learning in~\cite{fan2018learning}.
 ISF optimized for both the palm pose and finger displacements by maximizing the surface fitting score.
-However, the previous ISF has several limitations.
-First, it can only handle the grippers with one degree of freedom (DOF).
-Secondly, the grasps with collisions were detected and pruned after the optimization.
+However, the previous ISF can only handle the grippers with one degree of freedom (DOF).
+Moreover, the grasps with collisions were detected and pruned after optimization.
 The optimize-then-prune operation produced sub-optimal grasps.